Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The RED Brick can control up to eight Bricks through the stack connectors.
 Additionally up to two Master Extensions can be used with the RED Brick.
+Currently only the RS485 Extension all versions of the Ethernet Extension are supported.

+The WIFI Extension is currently not supported.
+We recommend to use a USB WIFI dongle to add WIFI connectivity to the RED Brick.

-At the moment the RS485 Extension all versions of the Ethernet Extension are supported.
-The Ethernet Extension shows up as a normal ethernet interface on the underlying Linux system.
+The Ethernet Extension shows up as a normal Ethernet interface in the underlying Linux system.

-A Step Down Power Supply can be put below the RED Brick and can power the whole stack.
+A Step-Down Power Supply can be put below the RED Brick and can power the whole stack.

 GPIO Header